czheng4/cs_viz_assistant/readme.md

 -------------

-We host the application in http://web.eecs.utk.edu/~czheng4/cs_viz_assistant/
+We host the application at the link http://web.eecs.utk.edu/~czheng4/cs_viz_assistant/
 # Overall Animation property
 To add animation property, we provide `add_sequence_ani` and `add_parallel_ani` function calls.